 H.R.
 940 - Health Care Conscience Rights Act

 H.R.
 793 - Ensuring Seniors Access to Local Pharmacies Act

 H.R.
 921 - Sports Medicine Licensure Clarity Act

 More on Health Care

-Congressman Lamborn has issued the following statement following the passage of H.R.
-1215, the Protecting Access to Care Act:
+Congressman Lamborn issued the following statement after House passage of the Coronavirus Preparedness and Response Act: